Surveying & Geomatics Engineering Technology Impact

 The degree has a focus on professional surveying practices, interpreting land records, boundary retracement, geodesy, photogrammetry, environmental engineering, hydraulics and hydrology.

-The Surveying and Geomatics program is accredited by the Engineering Technology Accreditation Committee (ETAC) of ABET.
+The Surveying and Geomatics Engineering Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, under the commission’s General Criteria and Program Criteria for Surveying/Geomatics Engineering Technology and Similarly Named Programs

 Career Opportunities